orourkera/go-ruck-yourself/rucking_app/VALIDATION_RULES_ACTIVE_SESSION.md

 - **Implementation:**
   - Controlled by `SessionValidationService.minSessionDuration`.

-## 4. Auto-Pause on Inactivity
+## 4. Auto-Pause (Disabled)
-- **Rule:** If user speed drops below 0.5 km/h for more than 1 minute, the session is auto-paused.
+- **Rule:** The app previously auto-paused when speed dropped below `0.5 km/h` for over `1 minute`.
+This feature is now disabled to prevent random pausing during sessions.
+Users must manually pause and resume sessions.
 - **Purpose:** Prevents false tracking when the user is idle.
 - **Implementation:**
   - Controlled by `SessionValidationService.minMovingSpeedKmh` and `longIdleDuration` (1 minute).